Award-winning journalist and media commentator

 In this keynote lecture, Charles Duhigg begins by exploring the science of habit formation, illustrating why we do what we do and how we can change it.
 Duhigg explains why the most powerful habits have emotional cores, and how tweaking even one habit can have staggering effects.
-Duhigg draws from a number of current case studies, customizing them to his specific audience.
+Duhigg draws from a number of current case studies—including the success of Febreze, how Starbucks trains employees in willpower habits, how organizational habits contributed to a tragic subway fire, and others—customizing them to his specific audience.

-Charles Duhigg discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant – sometimes, even before their parents knew.
+Charles Duhigg discovered that Target, using Big Data, built a predictive model so precise it could tell when shoppers were pregnant—sometimes, even before their parents knew.
 Increasingly, algorithms and data drive business decisions.
 At the heart of these models is a basic question: why do customers habitually return to certain products and services?
 And how can companies influence those choices?
-Duhigg delivers riveting insights into how companies predict and control habits and ultimately know what customers want before they themselves do.
+Drawing on stories from multiple industries, Duhigg delivers riveting insights into how companies predict and control habits and ultimately know what customers want before they themselves do.

 Praise for Charles Duhigg